CheckiO-Missions/checkio-mission-ugly-numbers/README.md

 CheckiO Mission by Axel
 =====================

-The repository is using for sharin Axel's missions for CheckiO.
+The repository is using for sharing Axel's missions for CheckiO.

 URL for Python version: https://py.checkio.org